 Determination of needs and creating a list of tasks

-While considering different GPS tracking options, It is significant to compare all possible solutions to solve your business’s tasks and determine the needs.
-The cost and terms of your project will depend much on your choice.
+While considering different GPS vendors and tracking options, It is vital to list out all of the needs your business has and carefully compare which GPS selection fits those needs.
+The timeline, costs and terms of your project will depend greatly on your choice in this very step.

 While thinking of the ideal solution for your business, you may apply different approaches:

 - Identify the level of automation in day-to-day operations and in data collection that you would like to see.
 Then, start thinking of how much tracking you want to do along each step of the order lifetime and how much automation you want to see.